marmiskeje/PV247Messenger2017/README.md

-How to run:
+## How to run:

-npm install
+1. npm install

-then

-npm run start
+1. npm run start